tmcycyit/geo-bridge-bundle/README.md

 //If there are not any address with such id return null public function getAddressById($id)

+//This function is used get address synonym ids public function getSynonymIds($addressId)

 //This function is used to get $limit addresses by $search string
 //If there are not any address with such content return null public function searchAddress($search, $limit = 0)

+//This function is used to get $limit streets or addresses by $search string
+//If there are not any address with such content return null public function searchFlexibleAddress($search, $limit = 0)

 //This function is used to create new address in Geo Project with $addressString title
 //when access return id of created Address else return null public function putAddress($addressString)

+//This function is used to get addresses by given id's array public function getAddresses(array $ids)

+//This function is used to create new address in Geo Project with $street, $streetType, $district & $hNumber title
+//when access return id of created Address else return null public function putNewAddress($street, $streetType, $district, $hNumber)

+//This function is used to get addresses by $street, $type and $hNumber string
+//If there are not any address with such content return null public function findAddress($street, $type, $hNumber)

 //This function return district object by given id
 //If there are not any district with such id return null